atolab/zenoh-web/content/blog/2023-04-01-key-expressions-1.md

 One thing you might have noticed is that with all these slashes, KEs definitely take after paths.
 One other aspect they take from paths is their intrisic hierarchical nature: like most good address spaces, KEs are hierarchical.

-And what data-structure rimes with hierarchy?
+And what data-structure rhymes with hierarchy?
 The section title spoiled it, it's the _tree_.
 But the KeTree isn't just any old tree: it's a tree that's made to help you treat KEs as the sets they represent, complete with _intersection_ and _inclusion_ comparisons.

 ## Wait, what does it mean for KEs to _intersect_ and _include_?